ranfysvalle02/lightning-xor/README.md

 ![](unnamed-ml.jpg)

+**GPT-4 is a type of transformer neural network.**

+Transformers are a specific architecture of neural networks that are particularly well-suited for processing sequential data like text.
+They use a mechanism called [self-attention](https://github.com/ranfysvalle02/ai-self-attention/), which allows the model to weigh the importance of different parts of the input sequence when processing a given word or phrase.
+This makes them more efficient and effective than traditional recurrent neural networks (RNNs) for many natural language processing tasks.

+GPT-4 is a large-scale transformer model, meaning it has a massive number of parameters and has been trained on a huge amount of text data.
+This allows it to generate highly coherent and informative text, even when prompted with complex or unfamiliar topics.

-Training a model on data from the entire internet brings significant challenges regarding data leakage and highlights the need for transparency in model training.
+However, training a model on data from **the entire internet** can bring significant challenges regarding data leakage and highlights the need for transparency in model training.

 ### Data Leakage Concerns